4.17 — Introduction to std::string

 Enter your full name: John Doe

-Your name is John Doe and your age is 23
+Your name is John Doe and your favorite color is blue

 What the heck is std::ws?